rfervari/rfervari.github.io/_pages/about.md

 I am Researcher (category Independent) at [CONICET](https://www.conicet.gov.ar) and an Associate Professor (tenured) at [FAMAF](https://www.famaf.unc.edu.ar), University of Córdoba (Argentina).
 Also, I am the Team Leader (Argentinean side) of the [Theory of Structured Data](https://sites.google.com/view/theoryofstructureddata-sinfin/home/) of the French-Argentinean [LIA SINFIN](http://www.irp-sinfin.org).

-I currently hold the Jean D'Alembert Research Chair at the [Laboratoire Méthodes Formelles (LMF)](https://lmf.cnrs.fr/) from [Université Paris Saclay](https://www.universite-paris-saclay.fr/) (France), during my sabbatical in 2025.
+I held the Jean d'Alembert Research Chair at the [Laboratoire Méthodes Formelles (LMF)](https://lmf.cnrs.fr/) from [Université Paris Saclay](https://www.universite-paris-saclay.fr/) (France), during my sabbatical in 2025.

 Also, I have been a Visiting Associate Professor at [Guangdong Technion Institute - GTIIT](https://www.gtiit.edu.cn/en/) (China) in Spring 2025, and a Visiting Assistant Professor in 2022-2023.